Home > Business > Commercial > Best practices and mistakes to avoid in managing customer disputes

 [4][4] https://www.economie.gouv.fr/covid19-soutien-entreprises/mediateur-des-entreprises-en-cas-de-conflit

-[1] We voluntarily exclude arbitration from our discussion here.
-This is indeed an alternative method of dispute resolution but not amicable.
-Arbitration is similar to private justice where an arbitral tribunal settles a dispute with a decision which can be binding on the parties.
+[1] We are deliberately excluding arbitration from our discussion here.
+Arbitration is an alternative dispute resolution method, but not an amicable one.
+Arbitration is similar to private justice, where an arbitral tribunal settles a dispute with a decision that can be binding on the parties.

-[1] The name and contact details of the consumer mediator(s) to which the company reports must be written in a visible and legible manner on the general conditions of sale and purchase orders, and on the website if the company has one (generally on the page dedicated to the General Conditions). https://www.legifrance.gouv.fr/codes/section_lc/LEGITEXT000006069565/LEGISCTA000032223333/#LEGISCTA000032224821
+[1] The name and contact details of the consumer ombudsman(s) to which the company reports must be clearly and legibly displayed on the general terms and conditions of sale and order forms, and on the website if the company has one (usually on the page dedicated to the general terms and conditions of sale). https://www.legifrance.gouv.fr/codes/section_lc/LEGITEXT000006069565/LEGISCTA000032223333/#LEGISCTA000032224821

 Our expert